0xDBFB7/ionprinter/documents/log/log.md

 Okay, we've got a bit of a problem here.
 Enabled diagnostics.
 It looks like the main reason why I'm able to focus the beam in IBSimu is that the particles are being accelerated to high velocities - over 5kev - without any einzel voltage applied.
 Why's that?

+The beam has a certain potential energy due to its space charge, of course - if all fields are removed, the beam explodes, which requires energy.

+Frequency multiplexing?
+Put a band-pass filter on each plate with a different frequency range and connect them all in parallel?
+Would need to be rectified...